altilunium/frectrac/README.md

 # frectrac
-App for tracking recurring real-life events and analyzing their timing patterns.
-Record timestamps, measure intervals, and discover when events usually occur throughout the day.

-Frectrac is a lightweight application for tracking recurring events and analyzing their timing patterns.
+Frectrac is an application for tracking recurring events and analyzing their timing patterns.
 It is designed for observational use cases such as recording any repeated real-world occurrence.

 Many recurring events follow subtle patterns over time.
 Frequency Tracker helps you answer questions such as: